MateuszPestka/Project-1/readme.md

   - My Enquire button did not have a hover attribute and when hovered over did not look clickable.
   - **Fix**: I added a hover attribute in my CSS file making the button change color and improving UX making it easier to recognise as a button.

+- **FAQ Testing**

+  - The accordion style FAQ section works with no issues.
+The transition works without a problem allowing for a smooth satisfying UX.

+- **Background Image Slideshow**

+  - The background image slideshow works smoothly and without any problems that could cause a harmful UX.
+It adjust to screen size and works on different sized devices.

+- **Package Hover**

+  - My package hover works generally smoothly with only one slight bug when switching too fast from the right packages to the one on the left.
+The package on the right seems to clip the package on the left for a second before the package on the left pops up over it.
+  - **Fix**: I could not identify what is causing this in the code as all packages have the same hover attribute from class '.package:hover'.
+This is only a small bug and does not harm UX in any extreme measure as it only blocks a small side of the left package and for a second.